donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_3/exercise.md

 The first approach is to use a wrapper script called `matlab_sub`; while the second is to submit batch jobs right within the graphical interface of MATLAB.

+Attention: In this exercise, we will use commands in MATLAB and in Linux shell.
+When you see the commands started with a prompt `$`, it means a command in Linux shell.
+If you see `>>`, it implies a command to be typed in a MATLAB console.

 ## Preparation

 Follow the steps below to download the prepared MATLAB scripts and functions.